-Traditional Pisto Manchego (Spanish Vegetable Stew) is a stewed summer squash recipe, including fresh produce, simmered to perfection.
-This easy recipe features garden vegetables cooked in olive oil, creating a rich, flavorful, very versatile dish, layered with flavor.
-It’s naturally low-carb, with a delicious low-FODMAP variation!
+Traditional pisto manchego (Spanish vegetable stew) is a cooked summer squash recipe that includes fresh produce, simmered to perfection.
+This easy zucchini stew features garden vegetables cooked in olive oil, creating a rich, flavorful, very versatile dish, layered with flavor.
+It’s naturally low-carb, and one one of the best low-FODMAP vegetarian recipes.

 Jump to: